 We’re educating consumers.
 Click here for the Ugly Truth about the broken gig economy.
 Talk to your accountant, financial advisor, legal person, think about it.
 If you’re worth more, we can help you.
 We have an amazon store, we make a profit on different items.

 Soda tax info., people seem to forget about this one too.

 Prime flight aviation is sued too for misleading workers’ wages.
 Prime flight works with the airline carriers, tipped workers aren’t happy.
 Tipped workers claimed the airlines are stealing from them too.

-The delivery charge started back in the mid 2000s by a mom and pop shop owner.
+The delivery charge started back in the mid-2000s by a mom and pop shop owner.
+It was an attempt and still is to mislead the customer into thinking that the delivery charge goes to, you guessed it, the shop owners not the drivers.
 The owner decided to start doing a fee hoping for bigger revenue.
 This fee, also accepted nationwide and even the big three has given them more of an edge than let’s say pizza delivery drivers.